hyperledger/fabric-test/tools/PTE/README.md

             "args": []
         },

-* **marbles_cc**: [Marbles chaincode](https://github.com/hyperledger/fabric/tree/master/examples/chaincode/go/marbles02).
+* **marbles_cc**: [Marbles02 chaincode](https://github.com/hyperledger/fabric-test/fabric/examples/chaincode/go/marbles02).
 PTE alters the marble name (the first argument) and the marble size (the third argument) for each `initMarble` transaction.
 Specify ccType as marblescc when using this chaincode.
 See directory `marblesccInputs` for examples related to this chaincode.
 This chaincode is available in `$GOPATH/src/github.com/hyperledger/fabric-test/fabric/examples/chaincode/go/marbles02`.
 Set the deploy.chaincodePath to this directory in the user input file.

         "deploy": {
             "chaincodePath": "github.com/hyperledger/fabric-test/fabric/examples/chaincode/go/marbles02",
+            "fcn": "init",
+            "args": []
+        },

+* **marblescc_priv**: [Marbles02 private chaincode](https://github.com/hyperledger/fabric-test/fabric-samples/chaincode/marbles02_private/go).
+PTE alters the marble name (the first argument) and the marble size (the third argument) for each `initMarble` transaction.
+Specify ccType as marblescc_priv when using this chaincode.
+See directory `marblescc_privInputs` for examples related to this chaincode.
+This chaincode is available in `$GOPATH/src/github.com/hyperledger/fabric-test/fabric-samples/chaincode/marbles02_private/go`.
+Set the deploy.chaincodePath to this directory in the user input file.
+This chaincode can be used for side DB if user specifies collection configuration json in the `collectionsConfigPath` when instantiate the chaincode.

+        "deploy": {
+            "chaincodePath": "github.com/hyperledger/fabric-test/fabric-samples/chaincode/marbles02_private/go",
+            "collectionsConfigPath": "github.com/hyperledger/fabric-test/tools/PTE/marblescc_privInputs/collections_config-chan1.json",
             "fcn": "init",
             "args": []
         },